Interested in investing in technology ETFs? Here the Investing News Network takes a look at the top five for investor consideration.

 The top holdings of this fund are very much in line with its peers.
 Microsoft weighs in at 19.41 percent, followed by Apple at 18.63 percent.
 The two Alphabet stocks, (NASDAQ:GOOG) and (NASDAQ:GOOGL), account for just over 7.8 percent in the ETF’s total weighting, capped off by Facebook at 4.4 percent.

 5. iShares Expanded Tech-Software Sector ETF (CBOE:IGV)

-Rounding out our list of technology ETFs list is the iShares Expanded Tech-Software Sector ETF.
-With 94 holdings, IGV offers exposure specifically to software companies within North America.
-This fund started on July 10, 2001, and has an average annual return of 8.84 percent.
+Rounding out this list of technology ETFs list is the iShares Expanded Tech-Software Sector ETF.
+With 104 holdings, it offers exposure specifically to software companies within North America.

 Don’t forget to follow us @INN_Technology for real-time news updates!